Personal Injury Claim Against A Company In Liquidation Dissolved or Closed – How To Claim?

 If we look at web statistics for searches related to personal injury claims against companies in liquidation, some of the most common search terms are being used to try and discover just what kinds of damages can be claimed following a personal injury at work.
 Below we have listed the most common types of damages that would make up a compensation claim for personal injury against a company that has ceased trading or gone into liquidation:

 - General damages – this category pertains to all the actual physical aspects of the personal injury the victim wishes to claim for.
 It covers immediate effects such as pain and suffering.
-It also covers longer-term effects such as mental trauma and having to spend some duration of time in convalescence or therapy to aid recovery.
-It may also include long-term considerations such as reduced functionality of the body part injured and decreased quality of life.
+Additionally, it covers longer-term effects such as mental trauma and spending time in convalescence or therapy to aid recovery.
+It may also include less functionality of the body part and a lower quality of life.

 - Special damages – here we include all the financial and non-physical effects of the injury.
 Everything from out of pocket expensed for travel, through to the need to purchase a new home with specialised equipment to make it a safe environment for somebody with a serious medical condition.